therandomstring/syslog-ng/tests/fuzzing/Readme.md

 if by any chance you are using C++.
 Since syslog-ng is written in C, the latter is not recommended.

 Please put each target in its own `.c` source file.
-Try to write simple test to maximize LibFuzzer's performance.
+Try to write simple tests to maximize LibFuzzer's performance.

 ### Corpora